Applicable Employee Classes:

 ii.
 Review by Career Management Services for possible eligibility for Federal Work-Study funds.

 Students eligible for Federal Work-Study funds must either utilize that source of funding entirely OR forfeit their Federal Work-Study award before utilizing College Roll funds, unless Federal Work-Study funds are used in conjunction with another authorized funding source.

 2. Recruitment Process

 a.
 A College Roll job vacancy must be posted prior to selecting a student for the position.
 Supervisors should request a position by completing the Position Request form.
-The position will then be posted by Human Resources for a specified period of time, but at a minimum of 3 days.
+The position will then be posted by Human Resources for a minimum of 3 days.
+Applications will be sent to the hiring department.

 b.
-A waiver to this process will be considered when a hiring department is re-hiring a student from a past semester, with less than a 4 month break in service or when transitioning a Federal Work Study student to College Roll status.
+A waiver to this process will be considered when a hiring department is re-hiring a student from a past semester or when transitioning a Federal Work Study student to College Roll status.

 c.
-Employing units will select the student who possesses the most appropriate experience for the job without regard to race, color, religion, sex, national origin, genetic information, sexual orientation, gender identify or protected veteran status and will not discriminate on the basis of disability.
+Employing units will select the student who possesses the most appropriate experience for the job without regard to race, sex, color, religion, national origin, genetic information, sexual orientation, gender identity or protected veteran status and will not discriminate on the basis of disability.

 3. Application Process